quinnfrank/HDP-py/README.md

 ## Installation

-To install the package, navigate to this directory and use `python setup.py install`.
-The easiest way to import will be `from hdp_py import HDP, get_data`.
+To install the package, navigate to this directory and use `python setup.py install`, then import the class with `from hdp_py import HDP`.
 The former module contains the definition for the actual HDP class, while the latter contains some helper functions to access pre-formatted data compatible with this class.
 See the `examples/` directory for more details.

-The following prerequisites are required (the module versions shown were those used in development):
+The following prerequisites are required and will be installed by default (the versions shown were those used in development):
 + `numpy` 1.16.5
 + `pandas` 0.25.1
 + `scipy` 1.3.1
 + `numba` 0.45.1

+The following packages are not required but are recommended to run the helper functions in the `get_data` module.
+These access pre-formatted data compatible with the HDP class and provide functionality to compare the performance of our HDP implementation with `gensim`'s LDA implementation.
 + `beautifulsoup4` 4.8.0
 + `nltk` 3.4.5
 + `gensim` 3.8.0